efnats/chiagarden/chiainit/README.md

 ```
 This command will wipe, format (ext4) and label the given drives.

+## Warning

+While NTFS is generally supported via ntfs-3g it is highly discouraged to use any NTFS filesystem created on Linux for Windows.
+Read [here](https://unix.stackexchange.com/questions/617400/can-linux-corrupt-the-data-on-an-ntfs-partition)for more info.
+Thanks to @scrutinus and @limsandy for pointing me to this.

 ## Contributing
 If you have suggestions for improvements or bug fixes, please feel free to submit a pull request or create an issue.